shreyasajj/SpotBotMessager/README.md

 # Spotify Bot Message Injecter
-Its creation was the idea that if you send commands from anywhere like a phone sms, it would control spotify
+This creation was the idea that if you send commands from anywhere like a SMS, it would be able to control spotify if given the right parameters

 # Install
 ## Prerequisites